Laura Stevens, Owner

 Born and raised in the Bay Area Amanda was horse obsessed as a child and began riding at ten.
 She trained in jumping, dressage, Western and natural horsemanship, and a little driving.
 Amanda began rescuing slaughter bound horses and retraining them at a young age.

 She began teaching lessons, summer camp and trail ride guide at 14 and showed when I could at schooling shows.
 At 18 Amanda decided she wanted to specialize in A circuit hunters, jumpers, equitation, ponies and sales.
 She was a show rider and trainer at Artisans Stables for 10+ years where she received a deeper understanding of horse biomechanics and sports medicine.
 She has also worked at several other hunter/jumper barns in the Bay area.

 Amanda likes: horses, ponies, long walks to the arena, helping people feel confident and capable while riding

 Amanda dislikes: math

 Salome is the great-granddaughter of Fat Jones, the founder of the motion picture horse wrangling industry.
 When Fat rented his personal horse to a Western one-reeler film in 1918, an entire industry was born.
 With passion for horses in her DNA, Salome has always found a way to keep riding since her earliest pony rides and summer camps.

-Salome works full time for San Francisco Unified School District as co-director of the Ruth Asawa School of the Arts Film Department and a member of the English faculty.
-She brings her love of teaching to Heather Hill Riding Center and especially loves working with adult reriders.
+Salome works full time for San Francisco Unified School District as co-director of the Ruth Asawa School of the Arts Film Department and the director of the English faculty.
+She brings her love of teaching to Heather Hill and especially loves working with adult re-riders.